 Wed.; Conference Call Bible Study 7:00 pm (CST)

 (605) 472-5640 + Pin 410523#

-"Encourage faith; teach Christ love, willfully bring others together, for His Kingdom purpose."
+We exist to encourage faith; teach Christ love, willfully bring people together, for God's Kingdom purpose.

 (1 Th.
 3:7-12; Mt.
 28:19-20; 2 Ti.
 1:9-10).